Skip to content

 G. Kicha

 G. Kicha is an Indian director, best known for Tamil cinema.
 G. Kicha began their career in 1996.
-With 30 credits to their name and an average audience rating of 6.6, G. Kicha remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, G. Kicha remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, G. Kicha's career remains one of the longest and most celebrated in Tamil cinema.

 30+Known Credits